Aarthi-Vijaya-raghavan/InstantAccess-1/README.md

 - **ConsistencyMode:** Restore points supports 2 consistency modes app consistent and crash consistent.
 This document is specifically for application consistent mode.
 - **Instant Access (IA):** Allows immediate restoration of disks from snapshots, with a default duration of 5 hours (configurable between 60 and 300 minutes).
 Its a boolean property to be enabled at the restore point collection level.
 - **instantAccessDurationMinutes:** Integer property to set InstantAccess duration (in minutes) at the restore point level.
-- **InstantAccessState:** Indicates the access status of all disk restore points within a restore point (possible values are: Pending, Available, InstantAccess, AvailableWithInstantAccess).
+- **InstantAccessState:[Will be available at a later date]** Indicates the access status of all disk restore points within a restore point (possible values are: Pending, Available, InstantAccess, AvailableWithInstantAccess).
 Detailed table for each of the state is mentioned in step 3 below.
 - **SnapshotAccessState:** Indicates the access status of single disk restore points within a restore point (possible values are: Pending, Available, InstantAccess, AvailableWithInstantAccess).

 ## Steps to be followed